 Tips for Listening:

-- You need to make yourself familiarize with a range of accents from a range of English-speaking countries, as more clarity and understanding will give you more marks.
+- You need to familiarize yourself with a range of accents from a range of English-speaking countries, as more clarity and understanding will give you more marks.

 - Stay focused during your complete listening if you want to score high in IELTS listening.

-- Get used to different question types so that you won’t get confused to answering any question on the day of the exam.
+- Get used to different question types so that you won’t get confused when answering any question on the day of the exam.

 Tips for Reading: